 - Place in the freezer while you make the filling.

-- Clean the food processor then place the avocado flesh, the lime juice, half of the zest and the maple syrup into the food processor.
-A blender also works well for this stage.
+- Clean the food processor or blender then place the avocado flesh, the lime juice, half of the zest and the maple syrup into the food processor.

 - Pulse until completely combined.